Humans take up a lot of space in this world. From the food we eat to the waste we produce, the scary fact is that we're living outside our means.

 what’s your global footprint?

-You can measure your own everyday CO2 use and get more solutions for reducing your carbon footprint by using EarthLab's Carbon Footprint Calculator.
-Once you get your score, you can develop your earth conservation plan, track your progress, and learn the skills needed to combat the climate crisis!
+You can measure your own everyday CO2 use and get more solutions for reducing your carbon footprint by using The Nature Conservancy's Carbon Calculator.
+Once you get your score, you can develop your earth conservation plan, track your progress, and learn the skills needed to help combat the climate crisis.

 More about car insurance